adaptive-enforcement-lab/readability/docs/metrics/grade-level.md

 ## Gunning Fog Index

-Counts "complex words" - those with three or more syllables.
+Counts "complex words": those with three or more syllables.
 Common endings like "-ing" and "-ed" don't count.

 **What affects it:**